Results of the Work – 3/17/25

 Bob

-So thanks for your prayers for the ministry and for evangelism today if you had a chance.
-God truly worked by them.
+So thanks so much for your prayers for the ministry and for evangelism if you had a chance.
+God truly blessed.

 In Him,